dennislowe/git-demo/README.md

 ## Website Contents

-Thing 1
+Here are the files in the web site.

+1.  index.html
-Thing 2
+2. Thing 2
-Thing 3
+3. Thing 3